-We recently came across an article on The Good Men Project by Tim Brown, titled “Life Lessons from Football.”
+We came across an article on The Good Men Project by Tim Brown, titled “Life Lessons from Football.”
 Many of the insights apply to daily life.
 Many can also be extended to relate to men going through divorce.

 Football and divorce share many similarities.
 You butt heads, often need professional referees to make sure everyone plays by the rules, and sometimes the underdog triumphs against great odds.
 This article highlights some of the more philosophical teachings the gridiron has to offer.